allan-bonadio/squishy_electron_4/bugs.md

 - need a hamburger menu for things like the above.

-😡- StartOver displays a kinked wave - cick a second time and it's ok
+😡😡- StartOver sometimes displays a kinked wave - cick a second time and it's ok

+😡😡- now params work instantaneously - re-institute the SetVolt and SetWave mechanisms.
+😡😡-   And, stick the buttons at the lower left.

 ## GL & WaveView

 😡- left tic marks rarely draw.

-😡- WELL: last points on ends have no ink so there's this black acute triangle instead of color
+😡😡- WELL: last points on ends have no ink so there's this black acute triangle instead of color

 - display Garland Spiral in 3d could be easy.
 	Really should use Three.js